Frequently Asked Questions

 Not always.

-While the College strongly encourages supervisors to make available a bursary from their research group's (departmental) resources whenever possible, or at the very least provide support to the student in applying to one or more third-party sources, there is no rule which requires a student to receive a bursary from the supervisor in order to undertake a UROP research experience (except, as these policies are known to the UROP Manager for which see news at the end of this answer).
+While Imperial strongly encourages supervisors to make available a bursary from their research group's (departmental) resources whenever possible, or at the very least provide support to the student in applying to one or more third-party sources, there is no explicit rule which requires a student to receive a bursary from the supervisor in order to undertake a UROP research experience unless the (host) dept in quesiton has a local rule which means that a UROP cannot proceed without financial support being in place for the student, for which see news at the end of this answer).

 For some supervisors there may be industrial contacts who may be interested in supporting the planned UROP.